 Worried about being a burden in your relationship?

 Just under 15% of the people we surveyed felt asthma had contributed to a relationship ending.
 In some cases, this was because a former partner had found their asthma too stressful, perhaps because they had severe asthma or because their condition was poorly managed.
 For others, the relationship ended because the person with asthma felt they were too much of a burden on their partner.

 - Share your worries with your partner.
-Keeping them to yourself can make them seem larger, and your partner will be able to reassure you.
-Together, you can come up with some practical ways to stop asthma getting in the way of the things you want to do together
+Keeping them to yourself can make them seem more serious, and your partner will be able to reassure you.
+Together you can come up with some practical ways to stop asthma getting in the way of the things you want to do together.

 - Why not join our online community to get tips from others about managing asthma and relationships?

 Last updated September 2019